xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 1. **Destination Address Translation** (166.1.32.1 → 2701:d01:3344::):

-We need to define key numbers for Port-Mapping Algorythm (rfc7597).
+We need to define key numbers for Port-Mapping Algorithm (rfc7597).
 Based on our scenario configuration (see Configuration Section) those will be:

 | Parameter         | Value     | Calculation |